Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Introduction

 Considering practical applications, the questions regarding asymptotics become even more critical when examining sample versions of these two geometric measures.
-This forms the essence of the paper: We establish convergence rates for the sample versions and investigate the extreme behaviour of the geometric measures based on the type of the underlying distribution.
+This forms the essence of the paper: We establish convergence rates for the sample versions and investigate the extreme behavior of the geometric measures based on the nature of the underlying distribution

-Concerning geometric quantiles, proofs are developed with classical tools of probability, extending results by \cite{Girard2017} in the population setting, and using results by \cite{Chaudhury1996,Paindaveine2021} and the Glivenko--Cantelli theorem for the sample version.
+Concerning geometric quantiles, proofs are developed with classical tools of probability, solving the paradoxical issue raised by \cite{Girard2017} in the population setting, and using results by \cite{Chaudhury1996,Paindaveine2021} and Glivenko--Cantelli theorem for the sample version.

 In the case of halfspace depth, recall that (see \cite{Donoho1992}), as the sample size increases, the halfspace depth for a sample converges almost surely to the halfspace depth for the underlying distribution.
 To obtain rates of decay of halfspace depth, our approach builds mainly on the theory of empirical processes (\cite{Shorack2009}) and weighted empirical processes indexed by sets by \cite{Alexander1987}.
-The latter paper and its powerful results, helped us prove our own results in a rather direct and elegant way. \cite{Alexander1987} is also the foundation stone in \cite{Gine2006} to obtain concentration inequalities and asymptotic results for ratio type empirical processes.
+The latter paper and its powerful results, helped us prove our own results in a rather direct and elegant way.

 In the scenario where the tail of the distribution is light, \cite{Burr2017} employed a novel geometric methodology to derive uniform convergence rates for halfspace depth.
 Through the reorganization of halfspaces into one-dimensional families, the authors successfully attained improved convergence bounds for the sample version of halfspace depth, surpassing the typical Glivenko-Cantelli bounds.
 This advancement was particularly evident when considering exponential decay in the underlying distribution.